nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-rate.md

 A rate-based quantity, such as 30 ml per hour, can be expressed as a **rateRatio** with coded numerator and denominator values.
-Where the unit of measure for the ratio is defined within ucom (see [Common UCUM Units](https://www.hl7.org/fhir/valueset-ucum-common.xml)), for example, "milliliter per hour", it can also be expressed using the simpler **rateQuantity** structure.
+Where the unit of measure for the ratio is defined within UCUM (see [Common UCUM Units](https://www.hl7.org/fhir/valueset-UCUM-common.xml)), for example, "milliliter per hour", it can also be expressed using the simpler **rateQuantity** structure.

 ## Dosage.rateRatio